SamofAnt/SamofAnt/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=SamofAnt&show_icons=true&theme=aura)

 ## Facts
-- ✨ I have been learning programming over 1,5 years
+- ✨ I have been learning programming for over 1,5 years
 - 🔭 I’m currently working on
 - 🌱 I’m currently learning ASP.NET Core
-- 👯 I’m looking to collaborate on a big project
+- 👯 I’m looking for collaboration in a big project
 - 🤔 I’m looking for help with patterns and their use
-- 💼 I have not career experience
+- 💼 I have no career experience
-- 👯‍♂️ I have no one work in team
+- 👯‍♂️ I have no teamwork experience
-- ❤️ I love Programming and very like growing experience in that.
+- ❤️ Programming is my passion.

 ## Stack
 - 🤟Language: C++, C#, Blazor, ASP.NET Core, PostgreSql, ReactJS, JavaScript, MongoDB